aamax/urug_drawer/README.md

 I've done gol a few times during code retreats but the code is always thrown away and the app is never finished.
 I wanted to actually finish it for once.

 It's straight ruby (I built it with 1.9.2-p290)
-I started implementing an Opengl display but have never done openGl before so that's a WIP.
 The code passes all tests and I think it's in pretty good shape as far as it following Conway's rules but it isn't an elegant implementation by any means.